 John follows the rules while in the SCI and remains eligible for

 automatic reparole.
 John is automatically reparoled in six months.
 He signs his

 release orders and leaves prison.
 John reports to his designated parole district

 still apply to John.
-John is still serving the remainder of his court-imposed
+John served the remainder of his court-imposed